Laws on Campervan Speed Limits Explained

 My Campervan Weighs Between 3.05 tonnes and 7.5 tonnes but Hasn’t Been Classified.
 What Does that Mean for My Speed Limit?

 There are many ‘donor’ vehicles that can become recognised as a caravan legally, as long as it satisfies the internal requirements for a campervan.
+This could be a small works van such as a Volkswagen Caddy, a large courier van like a Ford Transit, or anything in between.
 Becoming familiar with the legal criteria can help you understand when a vehicle is recognised as a caravan.

 If, for all intents and purposes, and as the legally registered keeper, you believe your camper should be legally classified as a ‘motor caravan’ but for some reason or the other, the DVLA hasn’t classified it, then you have two options.